Has It All Been Solved? Open NLP Research Questions Not Solved by Large Language Models

 \paragraph{About This Document.} This document reflects the ideas about ``the future of NLP research'' from the members of an academic NLP research lab in the United States.
-The Language and Information Technologies (LIT) lab at the University of Michigan includes students at various stages in their degree, starting with students who are about to embark on a PhD, all the way to students who recently completed a PhD degree.
-The LIT students come from a wide variety of backgrounds, including China, Iran, Japan, Mexico, Nigeria, Romania, Russia, South Korea, United States, and Uruguay, reflecting a very diverse set of beliefs, values, and lived experiences.
+The Language and Information Technologies (\twemoji{fire}LIT) lab at the University of Michigan includes students at various stages in their degree, starting with students who are about to embark on a Ph.D., all the way to students who recently completed a Ph.D. degree.
+The LIT students come from a wide variety of backgrounds, including China, Iran, Japan, Mexico, Nigeria, Romania, Russia, South Korea, the United States, and Uruguay, reflecting a very diverse set of beliefs, values, and lived experiences.
 Our research interests cover a wide range of NLP areas, including computational social science, causal reasoning, misinformation detection, healthcare conversation analysis, knowledge-aware generation, commonsense reasoning, cross-cultural models, multimodal question answering, non-verbal communication, visual understanding, and more.